Kuift/GuiftsDynamicBlueprint/README.md

 - When in editing mode, you can left click to add a block, or right click to remove a block
 - When playing as a builder, use the usual menu to choose which block to place
 - When playing as archer or knight, use the key 'R' and 'U' to naviguate between the different blocks
-### Thanks to all kag's modder who answered some of my question and Big thanks to Numan who answered most of 'em
+##### Thanks to all kag's modder who answered some of my question and Big thanks to Numan who answered most of 'em

 ## TODO:
+- Fix bug where when people enter server after blueprint, data is missing
-- Make the data being sent only to the right people/right team
+- Make the data being sent only to the right team
 - optimise even more blueprint data sharing
 - implement the save mechanics
 - implement the load mechanics